MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

 In this how-to, we'll create everything in one solution for simplicity.

--   In Microsoft Visual Studio 2015, create a new UWP app project and name it AppServiceProvider.
+-   In Microsoft Visual Studio 2015 or 2017, create a new UWP app project and name it AppServiceProvider.
 (In the **New Project** dialog box, select **Templates &gt; Other Languages &gt; Visual C# &gt; Windows &gt; Windows Universal &gt; Blank app (Windows Universal)**).
 This will be the app that provides the app service.
+-   When asked to select a **Target Version** for the project, select at least `10.0.14393`.
+If you want to use the new `SupportsMultipleInstances` attribute, you must be using Visual Studio 2017 and target `10.0.15063` (**Windows 10 Creator's Update**) or higher.

 ## Add an app service extension to package.appxmanifest

 In the AppServiceProvider project's Package.appxmanifest file, add the following AppService extension to the **&lt;Application&gt;** element.
 This example advertises the `com.Microsoft.Inventory` service and is what identifies this app as an app service provider.
 The actual service will be implemented as a background task.
 The app service app exposes the service to other apps.
 We recommend using a reverse domain name style for the service name.

+Note that the `xmlns:uap4` namespace prefix and the `uap4:SupportsMultipleInstances` attribute are only valid if you are targeting Windows SDK version `10.0.15063` or higher.
+You can safely remove them if you are targeting older SDK versions.

 ``` xml
 <Package